michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/developer.md

 I have only a Winows KVM with gpu passthrough for testing, therefore i do not know very much about the development of python applications on Windows.
 For testing i use the `build_and_deploy.bat` script from the repository root directory.

+## Development with Nix

+Currently (2023-01-08) I am using nix on Arch Linux for the development process.
+In Wayland I have to use the command `QT_QPA_PLATFORM="xcb" python3 main.py` in the `nix develop` shell to get the main window open.
+But the embedded mpv window does not work -> you will get a separate mpv player window.

 ## Pushing to multiple git repositories

-Use the following to add several pushurls to your origin:
+Use the following to add several push urls to your origin:

 ```bash
 git remote set-url --add --push origin git://original/repo.git